LykkeCity/Lykke.Job.AzureTableCheck/README.md

 # Lykke.Job.AzureTableCheck

-This job After defined period of time, gets all AzureTableStorage of all jobs and services from settings service and check if the quantity of rows is more than the defined number
+This job after defined period of time, gets all AzureTableStorage of all jobs and services from settings service and check if the quantity of rows is more than the defined number